 The rationale for the use of a complement inhibitor in patients with AMD is based on evidence from both human and animal studies.
 Human biochemical, genetic, and clinical lines of evidence indicate that the complement system plays a role in the etiology of AMD.
-Complement components including C3, the membrane attack complex, and complement factor H, are present in drusen and basal laminar deposits in eyes from patients with AMD.
-Genetic variants of complement factor H, 8,11,12,13,14 C3, complement factor I, and other complement components have been associated with altered risks for the development of both the neovascular and atrophic forms of AMD.
-Patients with AMD also have signs of systemic complement activation, exhibiting higher serum levels of complement factor B, C3a, C5a, SC5b-9 (soluble terminal complement complex), C3d, and Ba compared to age-matched controls.21,22,23,24
+Complement components including C3, the membrane attack complex, and complement factor H, are present in drusen and basal laminar deposits in eyes from patients with AMD.^{7,8,9,10} Genetic variants of complement factor H, ^{8,11,12,13,14} C3, ^{15,16} complement factor I17 and other complement components of both the neovascular and atrophic forms of AMD.
+Patients with AMD also have signs of systemic complement activation, exhibiting higher serum levels of Complement Factor B, C3a, C5a, SC5b-9 (soluble terminal complement complex), C3d, and Ba compared to age-matched controls. ^{21,22,23,24}